yoander/libretech.tips/cli/how-to-remove-a-file-with-a-dash-at-the-beginning-of-the-name.md

 ---
-Title: How to remove a file with a dash at the beginning of the name
+Title: How to remove a file with a dash at the beginning of the name?
 Date: 2017-12-10 11:49:25
 Categories: [cli]
 tags: [rm]